27 June 2026, 2pm to 5pm

 also supported by the Singapore Ministry of

-Education (MOE) and sponsored by
+Education (MOE) and the

 What information do I need to provide when